unpollito/trivia/README.md

 ## Running

 ### Development
-This will run the frontend on localhost:3001 and the frontend on localhost:3000:
+This will run the frontend on localhost:3001 and the backend on localhost:3000.

 ```
 cd frontend